CodeQueenie/Play2Learn-Website/README.md

-# Welcome to the Play2Learn Website - Dive Into the Math Facts Practice Game!
+# Welcome to the Play2Learn Website - Math Facts Practice Game

 ## Hello There!
 This is my very first creation from my journey as a Full Stack Developer student.
 I put together a math game on an educational website all built from scratch.
-This Math Facts Practice game is just the beginning.

 ## How to Get Started
-Whether you're all about clicking through a graphical interface or you're a keyboard warrior who loves the command line, starting this game is a breeze.
+Whether you're all about clicking through or you're a keyboard warrior who loves the command line, starting this game is a breeze.
 Here's how:

 ### If You're Using a Web Browser:
 1. **Finding the Game**: First things first, locate `index.html` in your project folder.